 These private properties don't have any restrictions or limitations.
 They also don't come with land titles or leasehold status, earning the term "air space" rather than a land space.

 Landed properties are top-tier housing properties in Singapore that are best for privacy, spacious rooms, massive gardens and personalized space.
 Landed properties often include terrace houses, conservation houses, shop houses, cluster houses, town houses, detached houses, and good class bungalows.
-Read more about landed properties here.
+Read more below: